markzxx/CProgramming-SudokuGenerator/README.md

 # SudokuGenerator

-Using C programming language to generte sudoku puzzle When spacebar is pressed, a completed sudoku generate
+Using C programming language to generte sudoku puzzle \n When spacebar is pressed, a completed sudoku generate

 ## Getting Started